FeatureBaseDB/go-pilosa/docs/imports-exports.md

 }
 ```

 It is possible to set import options, e.g., the number of goroutines and also track the status of the import.
-We are going to see how to accomplish those in the *Advanced Usage* section.
+We are going to see how to accomplish those in the [Advanced Usage](#advanced-usage) section.

-### CSVIterator
+### <a name="csv-iterator"></a>CSVIterator

 The `CSVIterator` reads lines from an `io.Reader` and converts them to `Record`s using a `BitCSVUnmarshaller`.